Rat Terrier Breed Guide

 Rat Terrier Background Info & History

-Rumor has it that President Theodore Roosevelt coined their name after his own dog who took care of the rat infestation problem that was occurring in the White House during his presidency.
+Rumor has it that President Teddy Roosevelt coined their name after his own little dog who took care of the rat infestation problem that occured in the White House during his presidency.
+A different terrier breed was eventually named after him, the Teddy Roosevelt Terrier.
 Although there is still speculation whether it was the rat terrier or a different terrier that the president owned, the name stuck and has been used ever since.

 Starting in the 1910s, Rat Terriers were used on farms across America to control pesky rodents.
 They were often interbred with other varieties of terriers to improve their speed, size, and hunting skills.